 RN to B.S. in Nursing

 The RN to B.S. in Nursing program, completed in four semesters over two years, is an innovative way for registered nurses to earn a bachelor's degree.
-There is a growing demand for baccalaureate prepared nurses, and New York state now requires that future nurses graduating from associate degree or diploma nursing programs obtain a baccalaureate in nursing within 10 years of licensure.
+New York state requires future nurses graduating from associate degree or diploma nursing programs obtain a baccalaureate in nursing within 10 years of licensure.

-Our program features a hybrid approach to achieving this goal, offering students face-to-face and online/distance-education instruction.
+This program features a hybrid approach to achieving this goal, offering students face-to-face and online instruction.

 Learn more about the RN to B.S. in Nursing Program

 Dual Degree Nursing Program

-In the Dual Degree Nursing Program, St. Bonaventure partners with the Cattaraugus County Campus of Jamestown Community College to offer a blended campus program in which students earn an Associate's of Applied Science in Nursing from JCC and a Bachelor of Science in Nursing from St. Bonaventure.
+St. Bonaventure partners with the Cattaraugus County Campus of Jamestown Community College to offer a blended campus program in which students earn an Associate's of Applied Science in Nursing from JCC and a Bachelor of Science in Nursing from St. Bonaventure in four years.

 You will earn your associate degree from JCC after your third year, allowing you to begin entry-level practice at that time, while completing their fourth year of studies.